Sheila Mary Denning

 Sheila Mary Denning (1920–2015) was a British painter.

 Early life

 Sheila Mary Denning was born in West Sussex to an English mother and Irish GP father.
-After a sheltered rural childhood spent mostly in Gloucestershire and Wiltshire and two years at Westonbirt School, she studied at the Westminster School of Art from 1938-1939.
+After a sheltered rural childhood spent mostly in Gloucestershire and Wiltshire and two years at Westonbirt School, she studied at the Westminster School of Art from 1938 to 1939.
 Her father, who disapproved of her decision to become a painter, withdrew funding mid-way through the year.
-Sheila’s photographer uncle John French suggested she work as a photographic fashion model, making use of her six foot height and stunning good looks.
+Sheila's photographer uncle John French suggested she work as a photographic fashion model, making use of her six-foot height and stunning good looks.
 He helped her find work and she was able to continue her studies part time until the outbreak of World War II.

 War service

 Denning spent five years in the army where she worked as a chauffeur and driving instructor before becoming an officer with the Army Education Corps, organizing cultural events.
 By 1944 she was moving in Quaker circles.
 Appalled by the bombing of Dresden, she applied for exemption from military service as a conscientious objector and left the army in spring 1945.